bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 she may forego transactions with very high fees if they depended on transactions with very low fees (or worse, she may construct an invalid block with a transaction that depends on an unincluded transaction).
-To maximize her profit, the miner should, therefore, consider transactions in _packages_ (sets of transactions with dependencies on each other) when constructing a new block.
+To maximize her profit, the miner should therefore consider transactions in _packages_ (sets of transactions with dependencies on each other) when constructing a new block.

 Wallets can take advantage of this rational behavior by miners to incentivize